Tonbridge to Penshurst Walk

 3. Carry on along the right-hand side of three meadows, going through gates between them, with a view of the Greensand Hills 6 km away to your left.
 At the end of the third field cross the A21 on a new footbridge.
 Go through another small wood and then along the left-hand edge of a large farm field.

 4. On the far side carry on through another copse, crossing a stream on a wooden footbridge and coming out into a small field.
 Follow a grassy path round to the right, which then veers left into a belt of trees.
-Go through these and up a slope to continue on an enclosed path, with a meadow behind a wooden fence festooned with some rather incongruous “No Parking” notices.
+Go through these and up a slope to continue on an enclosed track, with a meadow behind a wooden fence festooned with some rather incongruous “No Parking” notices.

 6. In 250m ignore a track forking off to the right.
 Follow the track past some some cottages and under a railway bridge carrying the South Eastern main line.
 Go through a metal kissing gate and continue alongside a wire fence for a further 150m, then fork right onto a broad grassy track across the middle of a field, parallel to the railway embankment.